eduard93/docx/article_en.md

 - Parts - separate document parts.
 For docx document it is `document.xml`, including xml documents and media files.
 - Relationships identify document parts for linkage (e.g. connection between document section and page header), external parts are also defined here (e.g. hyperlinks).

 It is described in detail in the [ECMA-376: Office Open XML File Formats](http://www.ecma-international.org/publications/standards/Ecma-376.htm), the main part of it is the [PDF document](http://www.ecma-international.org/publications/files/ECMA-ST/ECMA-376,%20Fifth%20Edition,%20Part%201%20-%20Fundamentals%20And%20Markup%20Language%20Reference.zip) consisting of 5,000 pages, there are also 2,000 pages of bonus content.

 ## Minimal docx

-[The simplest docx](https://github.com/eduard93/docx/releases/download/v1.0.0/minimal.docx) after unpacking looks like:
+[The simplest docx](https://github.com/eduard93/docx/releases/download/v1.0.0/minimal.docx) after unpacking looks like this:

 ![image](https://habrastorage.org/files/ce5/f66/840/ce5f66840d3f4df484e083998829618c.PNG)

-Let's take a [look](https://github.com/eduard93/docx/commit/5313b19d6b14392fee217f66afb11866fe738067) at it.
+Let's take a [look](https://github.com/eduard93/docx/commit/5313b19d6b14392fee217f66afb11866fe738067) inside.

 #### [Content_Types].xml
-This file is located in document root and lists all MIME types of the document:
+This file is located in the document root and lists all MIME types present in the document:

 ```xml
 <Types xmlns="http://schemas.openxmlformats.org/package/2006/content-types">